-Additionally, on 11 June 2020, the Company signed a loan agreement with Banque Cantonale Vaudoise (BCV) for an amount of kCHF 4,400.
+Additionally, on 11 June 2020, the Company signed a loan agreement with Banque Cantonale Vaudoise (BCV) for an amount of kCHF 4'400.
 This government-backed financing aims at supporting companies' cash flow in these difficult times.
 The loan has a term of five years with a capital repayment from 31 March 2021 (kCHF 275 per quarter) and an average annual coupon of 0.7%.

 Leclanché North America was granted a loan (Paycheck Protection Program Promissory Note) on 30 April 2020 for a total amount of kCHF 425.
 The interest rate is 1% with a maturity of two years from the disbursement date.
 At the end of December 2020, a US law (the Covid-related Tax Relief Act of 2020) was passed confirming the forgiveness of this loan.
-As a result, there is no amount remaining under this loan as of 31 December 2020.
+As a result, there is no amount remaining under this loan as of 31 December 2021 (as of 31 December 2020: kCHF 0).